cancamilo/dataworks-gis/README.md

 3. Time series: you can create time series plots to visualize trends of one or multiple meteorology or solar irradiance parameters for a selected city.
 For the time series, the column `time` should be used as dimension and then choose the average aggregation for at least one of the metric.

 4. Bar charts: The `city_monthly_agg` contains selected metrics aggregated by month, this data can be plotted in a bar chart choosing the dimension `month_name`.
-You can also add multiple parameters but unfortunately there does not seem to be an easy way to add a y axis to the right in order to make easier the visualization of parameters in diferent scales.
+You can also add multiple parameters but unfortunately there does not seem to be an easy way to add a y-axis to the right in order to make easier the visualization of parameters in diferent scales.

 5. Pivot Tables: We can extract interesting insights by using pivot tables.
 In this case I have created a pivot table with the row dimension `time` and the clolumn dimension `city_name`.
 You can then select any metric and this table will show the trend overtime for several cities.

 ## Future work

 - Include new data sources with more parameters.
-The NASA Power datalake provides measurements that starts from the year 1984.
+The NASA Power datalake provides measurements that start from the year 1984.
 In this work I have considered only a subset of the data starting from 2022 on.

 - Simplify the configuration of the VM.
 A lot of the steps could be packed into a bash script.

 - Dockerizing the prefect server and agents would make the workflows easier to reproduce under the same conditions and allow scaling of the ETLs if deployed on kubernetes or similar technologies.

 - Use Spark for processing the data.
 For example, use the ML Spark capabilities for time series forecasting.

+- Use a tool that is better suited for map visualizations.
+Currently, the map view can be slow if the data is not properly filtered by location.